The Digital Nomad Visa: The Truth Behind What it Takes To Work Remotely in Europe

 3. Items You Will Need to Apply for a Digital Nomad Visa

-- A completed visa application (here’s the Italian National Visa Form)
+- A completed Visa Application & Passport Photo: Here’s the Italian National Visa Form

-The full description of everything you’ll need to submit your Italian digital nomad visa application and book a visa appointment can be found on the Digital Nomad/Remote Workers Visa page on the Italian Consulate in Los Angeles’ website.
+The full description of everything you’ll need for an Italian digital nomad visa application can be found on the Digital Nomad/Remote Workers Visa page on the Italian Consulate in Los Angeles’ website.
+Once you begin gathering all the documents required, book a visa appointment to present your documents in person.
+Italy’s visa appointments can be booked through the Prenot@mi app and are VERY hard to come by right now.
+It is not uncommon to wait 6-8 weeks for an appointment.

 4. How to Find a Place to Live to Satisfy Digital Nomad Visa Requirements

 To meet the Italian Consulate’s visa application requirements, you must provide proof of long-term accommodation.
-In addition, it must cover the entire length of your visa.
-Many other digital nomad visa applications throughout the EU will have the same requirement, and this is often the most challenging part of your visa application process.
+In addition, it must cover the entire length of your visa, the rental contract must be exactly like the example featured on their website, and it must be registered with the Italian Tax Authority- the Agenzia della Entrate.
+Many other digital nomad EU visa applications will have the same requirement, and this is often the most challenging part of your visa application process.
+Crashing on a friend’s couch will not suffice.

 Start browsing long-term rental websites that list homes and apartments available for more than 30 days in the country you’d like to relocate to.
 Here are a few rental listing websites we’ve been using for Italy.
 In addition, some of these websites have listings or separate websites for other countries.